workivate/onboarding-file-formats/README.md

 **Termination date**:
  * can be edited only if current termination date is in future (account is still active)
- * activation date can be set only to future counting from midnight UTC on the day file has been sent for processing
+ * termination date can be set only to future counting from midnight UTC on the day file has been sent for processing

 ### Primary key